saravana87/LlamaParse_QA_with_prompt/README.md

 # LlamaParse_QA_with_prompt
-LlamaParse technique to craete index and simple question and answer
+LlamaParse technique to create index and simple question and answer